zarf-dev/proposals/0048-schema-update-process/README.md

 ### Conversions

 Zarf will need to handle two use cases for conversions.
-The first is library convert functions.
-These functions will move a specific version to the internal, superset type; this is always lossless.
+The first is converting each versioned package type to and from `api.Package` for loading, operational use, and serialization.
+These conversions must preserve package behavior, but do not need to reproduce the exact structure of the original YAML.
 The second is `zarf dev upgrade-schema`, which will provide a simple way for users to convert their zarf.yaml files from one schema version to the next.

 #### Type API changes